hpe-storage/scod/docs/partners/rancher_labs/index.md

 ```

 !!! note
     This is installs the driver with the default parameters which is the most common deployment option.
-Please see the official Helm chart [documentation](https://hub.helm.sh/charts/hpe-storage/hpe-csi-driver) for supported paramters.
+Please see the official Helm chart [documentation](https://hub.helm.sh/charts/hpe-storage/hpe-csi-driver) for supported parameters.

 #### Web UI install

-The web UI install is straigh forward.
+The web UI install is straight forward.
 Illustrated here for completeness.

 ![Step 1](img/rke24-ui/step1.png)
 *Login to RKE and click the cluster tab*